particle-iot/docs/src/content/scaling/manufacturing/manufacturing-cellular.md

 SIM Activation can be performed asynchronously to the manufacturing process, unless cellular connectivity tests are undertaken during manufacturing.

-In some cases, such as using LTE Cat M1 devices (B Series B404/B402, Boron BRN404/BRN402, E Series E404/E402, Electron LTE ELC404/ELC402) it will be impossible to do a full end-to-end test of cellular at the CM if your CM is based in China, as these devices are unable to connect to cellular in China.
+In some cases, such as using LTE Cat M1 devices (B-Series B404/B402, Boron BRN404/BRN402, E-Series E404/E402, Electron LTE ELC404/ELC402) it will be impossible to do a full end-to-end test of cellular at the CM if your CM is based in China, as these devices are unable to connect to cellular in China.

 **The recommended manufacturing flow uses the bulk-import function in the provisioning process to facilitate the activation of SIMs.** Doing so will greatly simplify the process and you can skip the steps in this section.